Deir al-Balah: Gaza war (2023–present)

+In July 2025, the IDF began a ground advance towards Deir al-Balah for the first time during the war.

 Archaeology

 White marble pillar shafts were built into the walls of some houses in old Deir al-Balah.
 They resembled the medieval-era pillars in the Temple Mount ("Haram ash-Sharif") in Jerusalem.

 Mosque of al-Khidr

 The Mosque of al-Khidr (also called "Maqam al-Khader") is 24.3 ft by 53.4 ft and was built on the site of a Byzantine monastery.
 The northern and southern walls were buttressed and the eastern wall has three apses.
 The Survey of Western Palestine related in 1875 that there were Greek inscriptions on one of the steps leading to the door at the southern wall while on the floor was a broken stone slab marked by two Maltese crosses, apparently resembling a tombstone.
 Further slabs and Greek inscriptions were found in the eastern part of the mosque and in the courtyard.
 In the center is a tomb made of modern masonry that tradition claims is the tomb of Saint George ("Mar Jirjis") or al-Khidr, as he is known in Arabic.

 Prior to the predominance of orthodox Islam in Palestine, the region contained numerous domed structures dedicated to Muslim patron saints, among which was the Mosque of al-Khidr in Deir al-Balah.
 In March 2016, the Ministry of Tourism and Antiquities in the Gaza Strip began the restoration of the Mosque of al-Khidr with financial support from UNESCO and the Nawa Foundation.
 The project aims to convert the mosque-tomb into a children's cultural library.